 Current SNA Terminology Alternative Current Definition Expanded / Clarified Definition Rationale for the Change Services Indirectly Measured loans and deposits between the reference rate and the rate actually paid to depositors. financial intermediary to savers and borrowers, through deposits and loans.
 Services Indirectly Measured" is very technical and the latter part refers to a certain method.
 Therefore, a more general term and definition is suggested.
 Final consumption expenditure Expenditure on consumption of produced goods and services Final consumption expenditure is the amount of expenditure on consumption goods and services Term not easy to understand without definition so an alternative more descriptive term suggested.
 Financial Lease Finance lease A financial lease is one where the lessor as legal owner of an asset passes the economic ownership to the lessee who then accepts the operating risks and receives the economic benefits from using the asset in a productive activity.
 A finance lease is one in which the finance company - the lessor - as the legal owner of an asset passes the economic ownership to the lessee who then accepts the operating risks and receives economic benefits from using the asset in a productive activity.
 Alternative term suggested and a clarified definition to align with term with the terminology used in accounting standards Fixed Assets Fixed assets are produced assets that are used repeatedly or continuously in production processes for more than one year.
 No change suggested.
-General Government Final Consumption Expenditure General government expenditure on consumption General government final consumption expenditure consists of expenditure, including expenditure whose value must be estimated indirectly, incurred by general General government final consumption expenditure is the value of all goods and services produced, or purchased, by general Term not easy to understand without definition so an alternative more descriptive
+General Government Final Consumption Expenditure General government expenditure on consumption of produced goods and services General government final consumption expenditure consists of expenditure, including expenditure whose value must be estimated indirectly, incurred by general government on both individual consumption goods and services and collective consumption services.
+General government final consumption expenditure is the value of all goods and services produced, or purchased, by general government for either individual or collective consumption.
+Term not easy to understand without definition so an alternative more descriptive term suggested.
+Also suggested a new definition, to start with the concept of what is being measured.
+Gross Capital Formation Transactions in produced non-financial assets Gross capital formation shows the acquisition less disposal of produced assets for purposes of fixed capital formation, inventories or valuables.
+The acquisition less disposal of produced assets for purposes of fixed capital formation, inventories and valuables.
+Suggested new term to avoid the use of "gross" and to be better aligned with GFS terminology.
+Gross Domestic Product No Change The production measure of gross domestic product (GDP) is derived as the value of output less intermediate consumption plus any taxes less subsidies on products not already included in the value of output. (ii) The expenditure measure of gross domestic product Gross Domestic Product reflects for the whole economy, in any single time period, the economic The current definition does not offer a conceptual definition.